 *While notepad is awesome and supercool, it’s better to use Visual Studio Code!
 But that’s just my opinion, perhaps nothing can beat the tidiness of notepad!

-If you want to help this blog running, you can buy me a coffee with crypto:
+If you want to help Futuristicon, you can send a cup of crypto coffee: